Religion in Kyrgyzstan: Abuses of religious freedom

 On 6 August 2006, the special forces of the National Security Service (SNB) shot and killed three persons, including Mukhammadrafiq Kamalov, imam of the largest mosque in Kara-Suu.
 Immediately following the incident, government officials stated that the three were affiliated with the banned Islamic Movement of Uzbekistan (IMU) and were killed in the course of an antiterrorism operation.
 Kamalov's family and observers, including the ombudsman for human rights, denied security officials' allegations about the possible involvement of the imam in religious extremist groups.
 Security officials later conceded that Kamalov might not have been part of the group but instead may have been kidnapped by the suspected terrorists and thus killed accidentally in the raid.
 On 24 May 2006, security forces had detained Kamalov and searched his house on suspicion of his involvement in HT activities.

 On several occasions during the period covered by this report, police arrested or fined members of the Islamic political organization HT for distributing leaflets.
 On 21 February 2007, local media reported that police detained a resident of Osh after discovering HT booklets and a hand grenade in his home.
-As of the end of the reporting period, the investigation continued.

 Of the 12 men arrested in April 2006 for alleged links to a November 2004 grenade incident blamed on Islamic extremists, 4 remained in custody.
 It was unclear whether their detention was linked to their religious beliefs or practice.

-There were no reports of religious prisoners or detainees in the country.

 Improvements and Positive Developments in Respect for Religious Freedom

-In 2006 the Church of Jesus Christ signed a 49-year lease for land upon which its church is located after resolving favorably an ongoing dispute with the Bishkek mayor's office.
+In 2006 the Church of Jesus Christ signed a 49-year lease for land upon which its church is located after favorably resolving an ongoing dispute with the Bishkek mayor's office.